 The example above is without any deposits except the initial one.
 You can also see the reinvested interest rates working on themselves.
-It went from $1000 to over $6000 in 10 years.
+In this case, by letting the investment work all by itself, it returned $5000 in the period of 10 years.

 The more you invest, the more interest rates you will receive which will generate more interest rates.
-If you are persistent you’ll be able to see your wallet increase in an exponential way.
+If you are persistent you’ll be able to see exponential growth, just like in the graph shown above.

-To show you a clearer example of how magical it can be, I’ll use this compound interest calculator.
+To show you a clearer example of how powerful it can be, I’ll use a compound interest calculator.

-I’m using my current data for you to see a real example of financial freedom which will be achieved in at least 10 years if I don’t lose myself.
-It may take less depending on salary raises or if I find other sources of income.
+I’m using my current data at the time, for you to see a real example of financial freedom which will be achieved in at least 10 years if I don’t lose myself and follow my rules.
+The time may vary as it depends on salary raises or if I find other sources of income along the way.